bagood/Raise-Image-Brightness/README.md

 # Raise-Image-Brightness

-Raises the brightness of an image by using statistics knowledge
+Raises the brightness of an image by using statistical knowledge